SmithCSC210/A3-GeneticAlgorithm/README.md

 Cite any references used:

+If you used AI, please describe how you used it and what the experienc taught you:

+## Questions

-Brief summary of what you observed about the "winners" produced by your genetic algorithm.
+Please briefly describe what you observed about the "winners" produced by your genetic algorithm.
 Did changing the parameter values have any effect on what you observed?

+## Reflection

-Reflection on your experience with this assignment-- what was interesting? what was hard? what do you feel like you learned?
+Please provide a reflection on your experience with this assignment-- what was interesting? what was hard? what do you feel like you learned?